rioualen/gene-regulation/doc/tutorials.rst

 The purpose of this workflow is to perform quality check with FastQC (*link to website and wiki*).

-If needed, trimming can be performed using the tool Sickle (*link to website and wiki*).
+Optionally, trimming can be performed using the tool Sickle (*link to website and wiki*).

 ::